rockysx27/AirlineTycoon/README.md

 ## Changes

 ### General
-* Now runnable on Linux
+* Now runnable on Linux (including support for FLC animations found in some versions)
-* Allow the game to be ran Windowed / Borderless / Fullscreen
+* Game can be configured for windowed / borderless / fullscreen display

 ### New computer player
 * Respects the rules of the game